 Band Leader, MC $100 +, DJ $100 +, Musicians, Road Hands and Dancers $25 – $75+ each.

 For the catering or hotel staff, first check your contract to see if a service fee is included.
 If so, inquire if this service fee will go towards tipping the staff, and if not then a tip is certainly appreciated.
 If the service fee is not included, consider tipping.
 Find out how many will be working your event prior to that evening.
 The advice on how much to tip varies.
 You may do it on a per guest ratio or per server ratio.
 You may hand the tip envelope to the Maitre d’ or Banquet Manager and ask them to disperse it.
 Consider a separate envelope for the Maitre d’ or Banquet Captain.

-There is no need to tip the owner of the company, however you may consider a nice gift, thank you note or some expression of your gratitude.
-Consider getting them professional photos from your event.
-If they bring assistants, additional staff to set-up or work the event, it is a nice to tip them, if they provide excellent service.
+Consider a tip or nice gift, thank you note or some expression of your gratitude.
+Also ask the photographer to get them professional photos from your event.
+If they bring assistants, such as additional staff to set-up or work the event, don’t forget to tip them as well.

-Don’t forget to consider the valet attendants, the limo driver or bus driver.
+These include valet attendants, the limo driver or bus driver. $25 – $50 each.

 In the case of photographers, videographers, florist, decorators, airbrush, photo favors or other vendors and smaller services you contracted for your event, consider tipping any assistants they brought along that worked during your event.